martijnvanschie/azure-updates-importer/README.md

 #### Azure resource

-Microsoft offers a json verion of the API which provides more details about the feed then the XML version.
+Microsoft offers a json version of the API which provides more details about the feed then the XML version.

 - https://www.microsoft.com/releasecommunications/api/v2/azure